Courses and Academics

 Welcome Week will be a mix of online and in-person activities from September 1st to the 8th.
 Further details regarding program offerings will be shared with student registrants once finalized.

 We’ve planned an exciting week that includes academic and social programming, interactive games and activities, Faculty-based events and opportunities to connect with other incoming and upper-year students along with staff and faculty.
+There will also be September programming for our second-year students to give them an in-person welcome.

 Student Success posts new jobs and experience-building volunteer opportunities on OSCARplus > Student Success Centre > Volunteering > Volunteer Postings.
 A valid MACID is required to access the OSCARplus portal.